jina-ai/faq/faq_main.md

 - #### What's the difference between shards and replicas?
 When should I use each?
 - #### What database backends does Jina support?
-- #### How to run the local server in colab？
+- #### How to run the local server in Colab？
 - #### How to return some data for a flow, and the data is Irrelevant with any input docs?
-- #### If I cascade several Executors in a flow, then which endpoint will use in these Executors for a request posting to a specifial gateway?
+- #### If I cascade several Executors in a flow, then which endpoint will use in these Executors for a request posting to a specific gateway?
 - #### I noticed Executors only receive docs of type DocumentArray as the first parameter.
 Will subclasses be supported in the future?
 - #### What are some alternatives to embed_feature_hashing that we could use [in this example?](https://docarray.jina.ai/datatypes/text/#simple-text-matching-via-feature-hashing)
-- #### On fashion-Mnist dataset, is it possible to add additional cloth images [on this repository](https://github.com/zalandoresearch/fashion-mnist)?
-What would happen if users delete some clothes on fashion-Mnist dataset?
+- #### On fashion-MNIST dataset, is it possible to add additional cloth images [on this repository](https://github.com/zalandoresearch/fashion-mnist)?
+What would happen if users deleted some clothes on the fashion-MNIST dataset?
 - #### Is Jina going to participate in GSoC?

 # :confused: What if My Question Isn't Listed Here?

   We see you've chosen to take [the road less travelled](https://www.poetryfoundation.org/poems/44272/the-road-not-taken).
-We're here to help you on your way on!
+We're here to help you on your way!
   - First, check out our [docs](https://www.docs.jina.ai) to see if your query is answered by ~~the wisdom of the Prophecy~~ our documentation.
-  - If you still don't find what you're looking for, please list your question on our [FAQ sheet](https://docs.google.com/spreadsheets/d/1H6-Ysv293azuWM8DlYTXTkNakG_VWHAqbcTCjM2bM1k/edit#gid=0)
+  - If you still don't find what you're looking for, please list your question on our [FAQ Sheet](https://docs.google.com/spreadsheets/d/1H6-Ysv293azuWM8DlYTXTkNakG_VWHAqbcTCjM2bM1k/edit#gid=0)

 # :sparkling_heart: Thank You